HarryHenryGebel/code-challenge/CodeSignal/README.md

 difficult-to-read formatting, and strange decision to import a module inside of a function, but that is not its problem.
 Line three is the problem; it takes the iterator and makes a list with every permutation!
-With a full 10 word array using the maximum 15 character long words provide by the problem constraints this list will take approximately 540 megabytes!
-While obviously CodeSignal provides enough memory that this passed all the tests, it is really unacceptable to use 540 megabytes of memory on a solution that would normally use less than a kilobyte, without providing any increase in speed or readability!
-You can loop over an iterator in exactly the same way you loop over a list, and an iterator only takes up as much memory as the last permutation, not as much memory as all 3.6 million permutations as this solution uses.
-Not to mention the list probably took around a half second to produce, that's a lot more time out of your precious 4 seconds than you want to spend building a data structure that doesn't even need to exist in the first place.
+With a full 10-word array using the maximum 15 character long words provided by the problem constraints, this list will take approximately 540 megabytes!
+While it is clear that CodeSignal provides enough memory that this passed all the tests, it is unacceptable to use 540 megabytes of memory on a solution that would normally use less than a kilobyte without providing any increase in speed or readability!
+You can loop over an iterator in the same way you loop over a list, and an iterator only takes up as much memory as the last permutation, not as much memory as all 3.6 million permutations as this solution uses.
+Not to mention the list probably took around a half-second to produce, that's a lot more time out of your precious 4 seconds than you want to spend building a data structure that doesn't even need to exist in the first place.